tech-n-code/tech-n-code/README.md

 ### Hi there 👋 My name is Will Franceschini.

-I am a passionate full-stack software engineer going through Galvanize's 18-week coding bootcamp unitl July '23.
-I love all-things-tech and would love to colalborate in the areas of data visualization, data science, or perhaps AI!
+I am a passionate full-stack software engineer going through Galvanize's 18-week coding bootcamp until July '23.
+I love all-things-tech and would love to collaborate in the areas of data visualization, data science, or perhaps AI!

 I'm currently working on improving my skills in: